 No matter what decision the athletic department decides to go with, it will be approved by the appropriate local health officials.

-“The reality is that no matter what plan we develop, it’s gonna have to be a plan that our county and officials and state are comfortable,” said Hill.
+“The reality is that no matter what plan we develop, it’s gonna have to be a plan that our county and officials and state are comfortable with,” said Hill.
 "We are a part of a larger community and we want to make sure we don’t contribute to community spread.”

 Hill looks to wait to see what the status is for the state’s reopening plan to make any final decisions on the football's team other three home games.
 After the Sep.
 26 opener, the next home game for the 49ers is Oct.
 17 against Florida International.